 View planning applications, including weekly and monthly lists, using Public Access.

-Or register with Tell Me Scotland to get email or text alerts of planning applications in your area.
+You can also register with Tell Me Scotland to get email or text alerts of some planning applications in your area.

 Some planning applications are advertised in the local press.
 These include: